Gleb Savinov

-Gleb Savinov (Гле́б Алекса́ндрович Сави́нов; September 27, 1915, Natalievka, Kharkov Governorate, Russian Empire – November 5, 2000, Saint Petersburg, Russia) was a Soviet, Russian painter and art teacher, Honored Artist of Russian Federation, who lived and worked in Leningrad.
+Gleb Alexandrovich Savinov (Гле́б Алекса́ндрович Сави́нов; September 27, 1915 – November 5, 2000) was a Soviet, Russian painter and art teacher, Honored Artist of Russian Federation, who lived and worked in Leningrad.
 He was regarded as one of the leading representatives of the Leningrad school of painting, most famous for his genre and portrait painting.

 Biography

-Gleb Alexandrovich Savinov was born September 27, 1915 in Natalievka village, Kharkov Governorate, Russian Empire (present-day Kharkiv Oblast, Ukraine).
+Savinov was born September 27, 1915, in Natalievka village, Kharkov Governorate, Russian Empire (present-day Kharkiv Oblast, Ukraine).
 Savinov's childhood was spent in Saratov, on the Volga River.
 His father, Alexander Ivanovich Savinov (1881–1942), a talented painter, draftsman and teacher, was a professor at the Academy of Fine Arts.
 He was friends with several well-known artists from the Saratov School: Kuzma Petrov-Vodkin, Alexander Matveev, Piotr Utkin, Pavel Kuznetsov.
 They often gathered in the Savinov house in Saratov.
 Their judgments about art, the creativity of his father, his extraordinary personality had a strong impact on the formation of the young artist.

 In 1922 Savinov family moved from Saratov to Petrograd.
 In 1928-1930 Savinov started working in his father's studio while still attending school.
 In 1934, after graduating from high school he enrolled at the painting department of the Leningrad Institute of Painting, Sculpture and Architecture, where he studied with Pavel Naumov, Michael Bernstein, Nicholai Radlov, Genrikh Pavlovsky, Semion Abugov, and Alexander Osmerkin.
 In 1940 Savinov graduated from Institute of Painting, Sculpture and Architecture in Alexander Osmerkin's workshop.
 His graduation work - a painting named Childhood Gorky - was awarded first prize in 1940 in Moscow at the All-Union Exhibition of graduation works of Art Institutes and Colleges.
 In the same year Savinov married his classmate and artist Olga Bogaevskaya.
 This family and creative union lasted sixty years.

 In August 1940 Savinov was called to serve in the Navy fleet.
 After the beginning of the Great Patriotic War, Savinov served in parts of the Baltic Fleet, including the defense of Leningrad.
 Command drew attention to his artistic training.
 Savinov nominated artist Baltic crew.
 He was appointed manufacturer of patriotic and anti-fascist panels and posters.
 He drew a distinction in battle soldiers, wounded in the hospitals, and also participated in the preparation of exhibitions of artists of the Red Army devoted to the fighting troops of the Leningrad Front and the Baltic Fleet.
 In 1944, Savinov was admitted to the Leningrad Union of Soviet Artists.

 After the war, Savinov taught in the Ilya Repin Institute of Arts (1945–1947), then in the Vera Mukhina Institute (1949–1979), where he was Professor of Painting from 1969.